breadcat/blog.minskio.co.uk/content/quotes.md

 >It's not your pudding, you alzheimer's lout! <!-- cloud atlas -->

 >It's probably fine

->It is a very comfortable hell

->It is difficult to remember conversations one has while shooting on a grouse moor <!-- William Keswick -->

->It takes forever, until it doesn't

 >I've got a horse called Treacle.
 It's got golden stirrups <!-- tim vine -->